edgio-docs/edgio-connectors/edgio-analogjs-connector/README.md

-# Edgio Analog Connector
+# Edgio AnalogJS Connector

-Deploy Analog apps on Edgio.
-See [the docs](https://docs.edg.io/guides/nitro) for more info.
+Deploy AnalogJS apps on Edgio.
+See [the docs](https://docs.edg.io/guides/analogjs) for more info.